marcussdemello-sosa/cisc101_finalproject/README.md

 ## Author & AI Acknowledgment
 Author: Marcus DeMello
-AI Disclosure:  AI such as ChatGPT was used to debug code, help with structuring, help with efficiency, and provide new ideas.
+AI Disclosure:  AI such as ChatGPT was used to help with refining or generating code, helping me debug my code, help with structuring and efficiency, guide my use of gradio, and provide new ideas.
 All final changes, testing, and modifications were done by me.